Introducing The Diamond Jubilee Tea Salon

 For over 300 years, Fortnum & Mason has been sourcing and selling superb quality tea.
 In 1926 this famous grocery store was transformed into a unique department store with a restaurant that offered afternoon tea to our customers.

-The tradition of taking tea and that little bit of something between lunch and dinner had long been a feature of smart households and in the Roaring Twenties at Fortnum’s was defined by a menu featuring our finest teas, delicate sandwiches and exquisite cakes.
+The tradition of taking tea and that little bit of something between lunch and dinner had long been a feature of smart households, and in the Roaring Twenties at Fortnum’s it was defined by a menu featuring our finest teas, delicate sandwiches and exquisite cakes.

-The fourth floor was made home to our muchloved St. James’s Restaurant in good time for our 250th anniversary in 1957,specialising in superb dining and fine afternoon tea.
-So, for generations, afternoon tea has become an essential part of any visit to 181 Piccadilly.
+The fourth floor was made home to our much-loved St James’s Restaurant in good time for our 250th anniversary in 1957, and specialised in superb dining and fine afternoon tea.
+So for generations afternoon tea has been an essential part of any visit to 181 Piccadilly.

 The Diamond Jubilee Tea Salon.